pepkit/pepspec/docs/specification.md

 In this example, the samples should already have attributes named `read1`, `read2`, and `data_1`, which are flagged as attributes to derive.
 These attribute values should originally be set to one of the keys in the `sources` section: `key1`, `key2`, or `key3`.
 The `derive` modifier will replace any samples set as `key1` with the specified string (`"/path/to/{sample_name}_{sample_type}.bam"`), but with variables like `{sample_name}` populated with the values of other sample attributes.
 The variables in the file paths are formatted as `{variable}`, and are populated by sample attributes (columns in the sample annotation sheet).
 For example, your files may be stored in `/path/to/{sample_name}.fastq`, where `{sample_name}` will be populated individually for each sample in your PEP.
 You can also use shell environment variables (like ``${HOME}``).

 Using `derive` is a powerful and flexible way to point to data files on disk.
 This enables you to point to more than one input file for each sample.
-For more details and a complete example, see [derived attributes](/docs/derived_attributes).
+For more details and a complete example, see [how to elimanate paths from the sample table](howto_eliminate_paths.md).

 ### Project attribute: `amendments`